spatialos/UnrealGDK/SpatialGDK/Documentation/features.md

 ## Singleton Actors

 `Singleton Actors` is a new term that describes Actors which contain global state and logic.
 Only one of these Actors exists in a game world.
-The SpatialOS Unreal GDK supports both client accessible and server only singletons.
+The SpatialOS GDK for Unreal supports both client accessible and server only singletons.
 For more information see the documentation on [Singleton Actors]({{urlRoot}}/content/singleton-actors).

 ## Cross-server RPCs